 The mass of the sludge (M_S) may be estimated using the volume and specific gravity of the sludge.
 This is an approximation that may be used if the mass of the wet sludge is unknown and assumes a uniform density and distribution across the tank floor.
 If the specific gravity or density of the sludge is unknown, it may be approximated to be equal to water.
 This assumes a low-solids content and is an approximation.
 The mass is calculated as follows:

-$$M_S = S. G. \times 62.
-3 \times V_S$$
+$$M_S = D \times V_S = SG \times 62.3 \times V_S$$

-S.G. = Sludge specific gravity.
-Use a value of 1 if unknown.

-62.3 = Density of water at 70°F (lb/ft3)

-Vs = Volume of the sludge (ft3)
+D = Density of sludge (lb/ft3) Vs = Volume of the sludge (ft3)